 Find the Canalway Trail Today

-Distinctive trailblazers mark the Canalway Trail route and make it easy to find.
+Distinctive trail markers can be found along the Canalway Trail route and make it easy to follow.